-The Town's various laneways and minor streets will continual to serve a critical function in the redevelopment of the PSP area, including Walt Drabble Lane, Church Lane, Avion Way, Bovell Lane, O'Beirne Street, Divers Link, amongst others.
+The Town's various laneways and minor streets will continue to serve a critical function in the redevelopment of the PSP area, including Walt Drabble Lane, Church Lane, Avion Way (relocated to the west), Bovell Lane, O'Beirne Street, Divers Link, amongst others.
 These laneways and minor streets are very important in providing vehicular access to a variety of residential and commercial properties, and reinforce the pedestrian permeability of the core urban areas.
 The design of these laneways and minor streets will differ depending on their location and adjacent development, with the pedestrian shared space environments or slow speed streets.